pyscript/docs/docs/api.md

 #### `pyscript.fs.unmount`

-Asynchronously unmount the named `path` from the browser's virtual filesystem.
+Asynchronously unmount the named `path` from the browser's virtual filesystem after ensuring content is synchronized.
 This will free up memory and allow you to re-use the path to mount a different directory.

 ```python title="Unmount from the virtual filesystem."
 await fs.unmount("/local")